 Let’s be honest: we humans have short attention spans.
 When writing for people, it’s best to use simple language, and to be brief and to-the-point.

 By contrast, generative AI works best with thorough, complete information it can synthesize and report back to the user at differing levels of detail, depending on the audience.
 For example, customers chatting with a bot often want a succinct answer.
-Whereas an agent diagnosing a complex issue may prefer the AI get technical.
+Whereas a service rep diagnosing a complex issue may prefer the AI get technical.

 That’s why we recommend that the knowledge content you write for generative AI grounding be thorough and detailed.
 Err on the side of providing too much information, and don’t be afraid to get technical.
 If you really want to be a Grade A student, explain common synonyms and abbreviations in your article.
 This helps the large language model (LLM) better understand how the different concepts in your knowledge content relate to each other.